emirgonul/public/python/data_scripts/password_vault/readme.txt

 program to generate and save login info to do:
--option to add password complexity
+-feature to set password complexity
+-option to select number of characters